Virtual Visitation and Child Custody

 - holiday celebrations or festive occasions

-For parents denied visitation rights in addition to child custody, due to domestic violence, parental addiction, or because they are in treatment for drug or alcohol abuse, virtual visitation may be an option to help maintain the parental bond and improve their recovery chances.
+For parents whose visitation rights have been denied, due to domestic violence, parental addiction, or because they are in treatment for drug or alcohol abuse, virtual visitation may be an option to help maintain the parental bond and improve their recovery chances.

 We seek to ensure that your individual needs, interests, and rights as a parent are properly taken into account in any parenting time agreement or post-divorce dispute, as well as to resolve these matters in a manner that protects the stability of your economic, legal, and parental future.

-To speak with our firm today regarding your specific needs or concerns regarding how technology can help bridge the gap of your child custody and parenting time agreement in a confidential case assessment, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our firm today regarding your specific needs or concerns regarding how technology can help bridge the gap of your child custody and parenting time agreement in a confidential Strategic Planning Session, please contact us online, or through our Morristown, NJ office at (973) 710-4366.